stpddream/STQiang/out/artifacts/STQiang_jar/README.txt

-STQiang 0.12 beta2 No Paper Due Edition
+STQiang 0.12 beta5 No Paper Due Edition
 =========================================================================
+Please do NOT distrubute.
+Thanks!

 Prerequisite to use this program, read CAREFULLY before starting to use: